Cassius (band): History

-Following the passing of Philippe Zdar, Ed Banger and Glitterbox Recordings have come together to release the final collaborative Cassius production, with the blessing of Boombass and Zdar's family.
+Following the death of Philippe Zdar, Ed Banger and Glitterbox Recordings have come together to release the final collaborative Cassius production, with the blessing of Boombass and Zdar's family.
 It's a remix of the song 'I'm Not Defeated' by Fiorous.
 The song was released on 21 February 2020 on limited vinyl edition.

 After Zdar's death, Boombass continued his solo career.
 Being alone now, he says in May 2020, that Cassius has no more reason to be.
 On 20 September 2019, Boombass released a remix of "Grand petit con" performed by -M-.
 He unveils on 14 May 2020, "Pour que tu", which is present on EP Le virage, consisting of 5 songs and released on 5 June 2020.
 On 25 August 2021, Boombass published a book entitled Boombass.
 Une histoire de la French touch in which he recounts his career in the music industry.
 The book is published by Léo Scheer Editions.